exercism/bash/concepts/heredocs/about.md

 # About Here Documents

-In Bash scripting, a "here document" (or "heredoc") is a way to redirect multiple lines of input to a command or program, as if you were typing them directly into the terminal.
+In Bash scripting, a "here document" (or "heredoc") redirects multiple lines of input to a command or program, as if you were typing them directly into the terminal.
 It's a powerful tool for embedding multi-line text within your scripts without needing external files or complex string manipulation.

 ## Key Features and Syntax

-1. Delimiter: A heredoc starts with the `<<` operator followed by a delimiter word (often called the "marker" or "terminator").
+1. Delimiter -- A heredoc starts with the `<<` operator followed by a delimiter word (often called the "marker" or "terminator").
-  This delimiter can be any word you choose, but it's common to use something like `EOF`, `EOF`, `END`, or `TEXT` for clarity.
+   This delimiter can be any word you choose, but it's common to use something like `EOF`, `END`, or `TEXT` for clarity.
-  For more readable code, you can add the purpose of the document to the delimiter, for example `END_INSTALLATION_INSTRUCTIONS`.
+   For more readable code, you can use something descriptive as the delimiter, for example `END_INSTALLATION_INSTRUCTIONS`.

-1. Content: After the initial `<< DELIMITER`, you write the content you want to redirect.
+1. Content -- After the initial `<< DELIMITER`, you write the content you want to redirect.
    This can be multiple lines of text, code, or anything else.

-1. Termination: The heredoc ends when the delimiter word appears again on a line by itself, with no leading or trailing spaces.
+1. Termination -- The heredoc ends when the delimiter word appears again on a line by itself, with no leading or trailing whitespace.

 ## Basic Syntax